Katie Grimes: 2022 World Aquatics Championships

 Grimes started her competition at the 2022 World Aquatics Championships on the second day of pool swimming, advancing to the final of the 1500 meter freestyle from the preliminaries, where she swam a 15:57.05 to enter the final with a prelims time over half a second faster than fourth-ranked Lani Pallister of Australia.
 She swam a personal best time of 15:44.89 in the final to win the silver medal, finishing over four full seconds ahead of bronze medalist Lani Pallister.
 On the final day of pool swimming competition, she ranked second in the prelims of the 400 meter individual medley, qualifying for the final with a time of 4:36.68.
 In the final, she won the silver medal with a personal best time of 4:32.67.
 Following pool swimming competition, she competed in the 10 kilometer open water swim, placing fifth with a time of 2:02:37.2, which was less than 10 seconds behind gold medalist Sharon van Rouwendaal of the Netherlands.

 FINA World Cup

-On the second day Indianapolis leg of the 2022 FINA Swimming World Cup, Grimes swam the short course 1500m freestyle, earning the World Junior Record in the process.
+On the second day Indianapolis leg of the 2022 FINA Swimming World Cup, Grimes swam the short course 1500m freestyle, earning the World Junior Record with a time of 15:42.05.

+2024 Summer Olympics

+In the 2024 Summer Olympics she gained a silver medal in the 400 metre individual medley event with a time of 4:33.40.
+She also participated in the women's 1500 metre freestyle, but didn't qualify for the final.